iherath/msu_site1/About Us.md

 				<header class="major">
 					<h3>Dilshan Senanayake - Chief Technology Officer</h3>
 				</header>
-				<p>Dilshan Senanayake is a senior at University of Maryland, College Park studying Mechanical Engineering, graduating this coming December.
+				<p>Dilshan Senanayake is a senior at the University of Maryland, College Park studying Mechanical Engineering, graduating this coming December.
 On campus, he currently works as a Technical Director for the A. James Clark School of Engineering, responsible for recording lectures for students to view at a later time.
-In his free time, he likes to workout, play basketball/tennis, watch TV, listen to music, and play poker.</p>
+In his free time, he likes to work out, play basketball/tennis, watch TV, listen to music, and play poker.</p>
 			</div>
 		</div>
 	</section>